-In rare cases, fluid may accumulate between the skin and the underlying tissues following the surgery, and during trauma or vigorous exercises.
-Should this problem occur, it may require additional procedures for drainage of fluid.
+Though infrequently, fluid may accumulate between the skin and the underlying tissues following surgery, trauma, or vigorous exercises.
+Should this problem occur, it may require additional procedures for drainage of the fluid.
 To help prevent this, surgical drains are usually employed.